 There’s no hate when it comes down to this deliciously dark beverage, infused with a teaspoon of milk.
 Only love.

-For the freshest cup of coffee, you shouldn’t buy 50 pounds of beans and store them in your basement.
-Rather I’m talking about about buying 2-5 pounds of coffee from Costco or Sams instead of one pound from the local grocery store.
+For the freshest and most cost effective cup of coffee, buy 2-5 pounds of coffee from Costco (we like the rainforest blend from Costco) or Sams, instead of buying one pound from the local grocery store, or 50 lbs in bulk.

 (2) Grind your own beans.